akmalfaditya/Bootcamp/Practice/Framework Fundamentals/Enums/README.md

 - **System integration** - Handling external system status codes and categories
 - **Performance optimization** - Using enums instead of strings for better performance

-This comprehensive enum implementation serves as both a learning resource and a reference for building robust, maintainable C# applications that effectively model real-world business domains.